alchemit/alchemit.github.io/README.md

     git clone https://github.com/username/username.github.io
     cd username.github.io

-After adding file or directory:
+After adding file or directory, or introducing changes to them, they will not be committed/published unless the new or updated files are marked for commit, with either `git-add` or `-a` option of `git-commit`:

     git add file